onflow/cadence/docs/contract-updatability.md

       value as an `Int`, which will result in deserialization errors.
-    - Changing the field type to a subtype/supertype of the existing type is also not valid, as it would also potentially cause issues while decoding/encoding. e.g:
+    - Changing the field type to a subtype/supertype of the existing type is also not valid, as it would also potentially cause issues while decoding/encoding.
-      - Changing an `Int64` field to `Int8` - Stored value could be number `624` which exceeds the value space for `Int8`.
+      - e.g: Changing an `Int64` field to `Int8` - Stored field could have a numeric value`624`, which exceeds the value space for `Int8`.
+      - However, this is a limitation in the current implementation, and the future versions of Cadence may support changing the type of field to a subtype, by providing means to migrate existing fields.

 ## Structs, Resources and Interfaces